Fujifilm X100F vs X70

-The Fujifilm X100F and the Fujifilm X70 are two digital cameras that were announced, respectively, in January 2017 and January 2016.
+The Fujifilm X100F and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in January 2017 and January 2016.
 Both the X100F and the X70 are fixed lens compact cameras that are equipped with an APS-C sensor.
-The X100F has a resolution of 24 megapixel, whereas the X70 provides 16 MP.
+The X100F has a resolution of 24 megapixels, whereas the X70 provides 16 MP.

 The physical size and weight of the Fujifilm X100F and the Fujifilm X70 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (24 percent) than the Fujifilm X100F.
 Moreover, the X70 is markedly lighter (28 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the X70 are weather-sealed.